 Teens in San Francisco will love Musée Mécanique

-For teenagers who are into video games, this San Francisco museum might be interesting.
-The Musée Mécanique San Francisco is an amazing museum that showcases antique arcade machines and other mechanical devices.
+This San Francisco museum might be interesting for teenagers who are into video games.
+The Musée Mécanique San Francisco is a fantastic museum that showcases antique arcade machines and other mechanical devices.

-It’s definitely worth going to if you’re in the San Francisco area or have a free afternoon to spare.
-The museum has about 200 of the machines in the collection on display at Pier 45 and is one of the largest privately-owned collections of mechanically-operated machines in the world.
+It’s worth going to if you’re in the San Francisco area or have a free afternoon.
+The museum has about 200 machines on display at Pier 45 and is one of the world’s largest privately owned collections of mechanically operated machines.

 Discover More: 51 totally sensational things to do in New York with teenagers